CvvT/crawler_sqlmap/README.md

 2. Capture traffics with mitmproxy in order to discover ajax requests.
 3. Able to extract infos from forms in page to construct Get/Post requests.

-## To-DO:
+## Experiment Features:
-Deal with interactive operations.
+1. Deal with interactive operations.
 For instance, a request can be generated and sent only after a user clicks on one button.

 ## Notice